Three firms, director fined for flouting food safety rules

 Offenders found to be possessing any meat or seafood products that have been kept in unlicensed cold stores for the purpose of selling or supplying may be fined up to $50,000, jailed for up to two years, or both.
 Repeat offenders may be fined up to $100,000, jailed for up to three years, or both.

-Those who come across poor hygiene practices in food establishments are advised not to patronise them, and instead provide feedback via sfa.gov.sg/feedback with details for investigation.
+Those who come across poor hygiene practices in food establishments are advised not to patronise them, and instead provide feedback via www.sfa.gov.sg/feedback with details for investigation.

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now